Women’s and Gender Studies Major

 - Download a Major-Minor Declaration Form (or grab one from the wall just outside the main door of Hendricks 315).
 Fill out the top portion and return to any of the office staff.

-- Look for a confirmation email in your uoregon account and for the minor requirements to appear on your degree audit in DuckWeb.
+- Look for a confirmation email in your uoregon account and for the major requirements to appear on your degree audit in DuckWeb.

 Note: The instructor for WGS 303 is currently on leave.
 We are accepting HIST 308 or HIST 309 in place of this course.
 If this does not work for you, please contact the office or your advisor immediately for assistance.

 |WGS 303||Women and Gender in American History||4|

 |WGS 411||Feminist Praxis (Internship)||4|

 |Upper-division WGS courses||8|

 |WGS or other subject code (8 credits can be lower-division)||12|

 * These 48 credits in WGS are in addition to the requirements of a second major, if applicable.

 Students should consider selecting a set of elective courses that constitute a coherent and focused course of study within the major.
 Students are encouraged to plan their courses with advisors to achieve this goal.
 All courses counting toward the major must be taken for letter grades except for: